arianpasquali/storm-solr/README.md

 ===========================

-Integrates Storm and Apache Solr by providing a generic and configurable `backtype.storm.Bolt` implementation that writes Storm `Tuple` objects into Solr documents.
+Integrates Storm and Apache Solr by providing a generic and configurable `backtype.storm.Bolt` implementation that create Solr indexes based on your Storm `Tuple` objects.

 ### Building from Source